normalize/normalize.github.io/docs/transforms.md

 All extensions whose corresponding MIME type is `text/*` are automatically transformed to a JS string using `JSON.stringify()` unless superceded by another transform.

-This is included in `normalize-walker`.

 #### `.json.js`

 Transforms JSON files to a JS object.

-This is included in `normalize-walker`.

 ### Template Transforms